 Method: Preheat the oven to 180C/160C fan, gas mark 4, 350F

 Grease 2 x 7″ (17.5cm) sandwich cake tins and line the base with baking parchment.

 Make up one packet – I used the Victoria sponge mix first – according to the instructions on the box.

 Divide the cake batter equally between the 2 tins.

-Once baked remove the cake tins from the oven.
+As soon as the cakes are baked remove from the oven.

 Allow the sponges to cool for 5 minutes, then run a palette knife around the outside rim of the cake.

 Turn the cake out gently and place right side up on a cooling rack.

 Wash up the sponge tins in warm soapy water, dry, grease and line the bases as before.